-Once items have been selected, drag down from any corner and click the Group button at the top-right corner – this will create groups of similar things to be organised more easily!
+Once items have been selected, drag them down from any corner and click the Group button at the top-right corner – this will create groups of similar things to be organised more easily!

 You could also use Ctrl+G (Windows) / Command+G(Mac OS), which shortcuts work on your adaptability and flexibility.

-If you want to learn more about using canva for your business or personal projects, Check out our course on designing with canva.
+If you want to learn more about using Canva for your business or personal projects, Check out our course on designing with Canva.

-In the meantime, start experimenting with grouping elements in canva and see what great things you can create!
+In the meantime, start experimenting with grouping elements in Canva and see what great things you can create!